 Basically the use of #if looks like this:

-/* Code compiled if FOO is zero but BAR is not zero */
+#if FOO /* Code compiled if FOO is not zero */ #elif BAR /* Code compiled if FOO is zero but BAR is not zero */ #else /* Code compiled if both FOO and BAR are zero */ #endif

 "elif" stands for "else if".
 There can be any number of #elif directives (including none) before the end of the #if ... #endif sequence.
 The #else directive is also optional.
 It should be obvious from the above that macro and symbolic constant substitution is performed on the text after the #if (and other) directives before they are evaluated.
 But you don't need to use symbolic constants: